snu-dbs/prevision/evaluation/README.md

 Sometimes it might cause an out-of-memory error because SciDB overuses memory capacity.
 In such a case, lowering memory numbers might make the workload run without an OOM error.

+If you run SciDB using docker and do not have enough disk space, please consider setting the `base-path` (the data path for SciDB) in the `config.ini` to a volume outside the docker container.
+For example, if you used the example command in the root directory's `README.md` to run a docker container, the `/dbpath` would be a good place for `base-path`.

 If you are using provided docker image, updated `config.ini` file should be placed in the `/opt/scidb/19.11/etc` directory.
 If you changed the number of instances, you should re-initialize the cluster and load data again.
 **This removes all loaded data.**